 The following describes how Covid-19 will affect your child’s practices, as well as the precautions that Alberta Artistic Swimming and the Auroras are taking to ensure everyone’s ongoing safety.
 For further details, see Alberta Artistic Swimming’s page on Covid resources or contact the Aurora's COVID Coordinator.

 Parents should review the health screening checklist prior to each practice, and masks should be worn at all times when the swimmer is not training on land or in the water.
+Please do not attend practice if you are showing any symptoms.
+No refunds will be given to practice times missed, however swimmers will not be penalized for missed practices.

 There are a number of things that we will need to implement this year to keep everyone safe and limit unnecessary exposure.